artsy/eigen/README.md

    * Start the React Storybooks environment.

 2. Now from Xcode you can run the app in `Example/Emission.xcworkspace`.

+### Debugging

+You can use React Native debugger which is a standalone app to inspect views as well as the standard chrome debugging tools.

+1. Install [RN debugger](https://github.com/jhen0409/react-native-debugger): `$ brew update && brew cask install react-native-debugger`.
+2. You can now use `$ npm run rndebugger` instead of `$ npm start` to configure the React Native packager to use RNdebugger.

 ### Updating Dependencies